SadraDaneshvar/Operation_Research_Project_2021/README.md

 <span style="font-family:Times New Roman; font-size:14pt;">
-<h2 align="center"><b>Optimizing Power Generation and Reservoir Management for Cost-Efficient Electricity Supply</b></h2>
+<h2 align="center"><b>Cost-Effective Operation and Tariff Strategies for Multi-Generation Electricity Production with Hydro Reservoir Management</b></h2>
 </span>

 <span style="font-family: Times New Roman; font-size: 13pt;">

+Phase 1:

-This project tackles the complex task of optimizing power generation and reservoir management for cost-efficient electricity supply.
-The problem involves a set of power stations responsible for meeting daily electricity load demands.
-These stations comprise different types of generators, each with its operational constraints, hourly costs, and start-up costs.
-The challenge is to determine which generators should operate during specific time periods to minimize the overall cost, while also ensuring a 15% reserve capacity to handle unforeseen load increases.
-Furthermore, this problem extends to include hydro generators, a reservoir, and environmental constraints, such as maintaining the reservoir's depth within specific limits.
+The project addresses the optimization of electricity generation in power stations faced with varying load demands.
+Three types of generating units are available, each with operational cost characteristics.
+The goal is to determine the optimal combination of generators and their operation schedules to minimize the overall production cost while ensuring a 15% load reserve.
+Additionally, the project aims to calculate the marginal cost of electricity production during different periods of the day, guiding tariff pricing decisions.
+Finally, the project evaluates the cost associated with maintaining the 15% load reserve, providing insights into the cost of security of supply guarantees.

-Key Questions:

-- Optimal Generator Operation: The first question involves identifying which generators should be active at different times of the day to minimize the total cost of electricity production.

-- Marginal Cost of Production: The second question seeks to determine the marginal cost of electricity production during each time period, which directly informs tariff pricing.

-- Impact of 15% Reserve Output: The third question evaluates the cost implications of reducing the 15% reserve capacity, providing insights into the trade-offs between security of supply and cost savings.

-To address this multifaceted problem, a mathematical model was developed, and the General Algebraic Modeling System (GAMS) was employed for implementation and optimization.
-The model considers various factors, such as generator types, operational constraints, hourly and start-up costs, and the need to maintain reservoir depth.
-It also accounts for the 15% reserve capacity requirement and the flexibility to switch on hydro generators or use thermal generators for reservoir pumping when demand surges.
-The model's objective is to minimize the overall cost while adhering to all constraints.
+Phase 2:

+Building upon the Phase 1 problem, Phase 2 introduces hydro generators with their own operational characteristics and environmental constraints.
+The reservoir must be maintained within specific depth limits for environmental reasons, and replenished using thermal generators when necessary.
+To further complicate matters, the reservoir must reach a set depth at midnight daily.
+The project extends the optimization model to determine which generators to operate during different time periods while managing the reservoir effectively to minimize total costs.
+This includes utilizing hydro generators, thermal generators for reservoir replenishment, and adjusting thermal generator outputs.
+The goal remains to minimize costs while meeting demand fluctuations and environmental constraints.

+In both phases, the project uses a mathematical modeling approach solved with GAMS to address these complex optimization problems in the electricity generation and pricing domain, providing valuable insights into cost-effective power generation strategies and tariff rate decisions for power stations.

 <br>
 You can find the results and step-by-step explanations for this project in the .pdf file.
-We've also included the code, along with complete documentation and line-by-line explanations for your further review.
+We've also included the codes, along with complete documentation and line-by-line explanations for your further review.